 The government failed in attempting to make a new treaty with the Lakota, so they decided to take the land by force… again.
 This time though, the Northern Cheyenne and Lakota-Sioux were ready for a fight.
 The Great Plains Indians united with thousands of warriors as guys like Crazy Horse took up arms against the US Army to defend their home in what became known as the Great Sioux War.

-Custer was a huge self promoter, between his “adventures” (stealing land from the natives) he wrote (embellished) articles about his exploits on the frontier.
+I think it goes without saying that Custer was a huge self promoter, between his “adventures” (stealing land from the natives) he wrote several (embellished) articles about his exploits on the frontier.
 In his time, Custer was known as an American hero, but the truth of the matter is that he was more poser than badass.
 When it came to tactics, Custer’s whole M.O. was to wait until the tribe’s warriors were out hunting and then attack their village, capturing their women and children to use as bargaining chips.